PHYSICAL THERAPY IS FOR EVERYONE!

 The transition to the doctorate degree in physical therapy has initiated a shift from healer to that of helper and often times it is misunderstood what a physical therapist actually does.
 I like to consider myself a helper or more appropriately guider if there is such a word.
 I am here to tell you about the one-to-one model of physical therapy, its immense value and how it can help everyone.

-Nathan has been a certified athletic trainer since 2003.
-He is currently the office manager and co-owner at Mindful Motion Physical Therapy, LLC in Madison, Wisconsin.
+Jessica Dufault is a licensed physical therapist, a certified athletic trainer and a co-owner of Mindful Motion Physical, LLC in Madison, Wisconsin.

 These are the thoughts and opinions of the author and they do not constitute medical advice.
 For advice on medical issues you should always consult your local medical practitioner.